divy-sh/animus/README.md

 # Test Coverage

-- Test coverage is included in file coverage.html
+- Test coverage is included in the file coverage.html

 - To generate the coverage.html file locally, run these commands
 ```bash